 Injuries and Compensation

 Nationwide, injuries involving e-scooters have been surging.
-A study by Rutgers University found the number of nationwide injuries involving these vehicles climbed by 66 percent between 2008 and 2018.
+A Rutgers University study found that nationwide injuries involving these vehicles climbed by 66 percent between 2008 and 2018.
 There have also been fatalities the most recent one being the death of 35-year-old YouTube star Emily Hartridge who died in London after her scooter crashed into a truck.

 E-scooters also result in terrible injuries including traumatic brain injuries, internal bleeding and broken bone injuries that require surgery.
 Another recent study by the Center for Disease Control and Prevention (CDC) showed that nearly half of the e-scooter injuries were to the head.